 Title: Student Life Coordinator, Orientation and Transition

 About me: At New College, I work primarily with first-year undergraduate students to help them better integrate and build community at the university.
 Aside from my work at U of T, I teach piano and English on the side.
 Some of my hobbies include reading, doing Pilates and learning new languages.
-I also love discovering new cafés and spending time with my 2 cats.
+I also love discovering new cafés and spending time with my two cats.

 Why FLCs?
 I’m very passionate about my work, especially about working with FLCs, since I also completed my undergrad at U of T and had a rough time in my first year.
 I want to be a friendly face and a supportive figure for students who may be struggling, feeling out of place, or just in need of someone who understands what they are going through.